LibreCAD/LibreCAD/ChangeLogs/RELATIVE_POINT_ETC_README.md

 ### Preview With Reference entities

-Preview for all actions was reworked in order make drawing operations more intuitive and understandable to the user and to provide the user with:
+Preview mode for all actions was extended by drasing additional reference points and entities that are part of drawing operation.
+The puprpose is to  make drawing operations more intuitive and understandable to the user (especially new one) and to provide the user with:
-1) Better visual feedback for already performed operation (say, previously selected points);
+1) Better visual feedback for already performed operation (say, previously specified points);
 2) Indication of interim calculations which are part of the action (like axes and reference points of ellipse to be created);
-3) Projected results of action's execution (like expected positions of reference points);
+3) Projected results of action's execution (like expected positions of reference points or created entities positions);

-An additional options were added to application options dialog for:
+An additional options were added to the Application Options dialog for:

 1) Enabling/disabling displaying reference entities on preview;
 2) Specifying shape/size for temporary reference points shown during preview;